What is chickenpox?

 How to prevent the spread of chickenpox

-It can take from 10–21 days after contact with an infected person for someone to develop chickenpox.
+It can take 10–21 days after contact with an infected person for someone to develop chickenpox.
 This is how long it takes for the virus to replicate and come out in the characteristic rash in the new host.

 As chickenpox may cause complications in immunocompromised individuals and pregnant women, these people should avoid visiting friends or family when there is a known case of chickenpox.
 In cases of inadvertent contact, see your doctor who may prescribe special preventive treatment.

 Vaccination is available for chickenpox and is highly recommended.

 Chickenpox is highly preventable by vaccination with live attenuated varicella vaccine.
 The vaccine is subsidised ("scheduled") for infants aged 15 months in New Zealand as well as non-immune individuals who are immunosuppressed or are in other special groups.
 If in New Zealand, refer to the Immunisation Advisory Centre for up-to-date information.